qlik-oss/core-website/docs/documentation/services/qix-engine.md

 processor cores.
 All available cores are used almost linearly when calculating charts.
 During calculations, the engine makes a short burst of intense CPU usage in real time.
-It is good if the CPU utilization is high during peaks over time (see Figure 4).
+It is good if the CPU utilization is high during peaks over time (see the figure below).
 This indicates that the document is designed for good scaling over cores.
 A certain selection or calculation can be assumed to require a certain amount of processing capacity (that is, clock cycles from a certain chip), and a peak of high utilization results in faster response